cloudflare/goflow/README.md

 ./goflow -h
 ```

-Enable or disable a protocol using `-netflow=false` or `-sflow=false`.
+Enable or disable a protocol using `-nf=false` or `-sflow=false`.
-Define the port and addresses of the protocols using `-faddr`, `-fport` for NetFlow and `-saddr`, `-sport` for sFlow.
+Define the port and addresses of the protocols using `-nf.addr`, `-nf.port` for NetFlow and `-sflow.addr`, `-slow.port` for sFlow.

-Set the `-loglevel` to `debug` mode to see what is received.

 Set the brokers or the Kafka brokers SRV record using: `-kafka.out.brokers 127.0.0.1:9092,[::1]:9092` or `-kafka.out.srv`.
 Disable Kafka sending `-kafka=false`.
+You can hash the protobuf by key when you send it to Kafka.

-You can collect NetFlow/IPFIX and sFlow using the same.
+You can collect NetFlow/IPFIX and sFlow using the same collector.

 You can define the number of workers per protocol using `-fworkers` and `-sworkers`.